yozlet/mjolnir-modules/README.md

 This is an extension for [Mjolnir](https://github.com/mjolnir-io/mjolnir).

-Functionality for converting between key-strings and key-codes.
+What it can do: Convert between key-strings and key-codes.